SLU logo

 Course "Big Questions"

 The five elements of this course are lectures, studios, quizzes, labs, and exams.
 Studios are short assignments intended to be completed primarily within class time and to augment lecture topics.
-Quizzes will be given to assess reading and mastery of out-of-class material assignments.
 Labs are longer assignments that will ask students to apply and analyze system mechanisms.
 Expect a lab assignment approximately every two weeks.

 Topical outline: